Anyword vs Copy.ai for Ad Copywriting 2026: Which AI Tool Actually Delivers?

 • 100+ ad-specific templates covering Facebook ads, Google responsive search ads, LinkedIn sponsored content, TikTok ads, and Twitter/X promoted posts

-• Data-Driven Mode — feed in your own historical ad data and Anyword uses it to calibrate copy suggestions
+• Data-Driven Mode — you can feed in your own historical ad data and Anyword uses it to calibrate copy suggestions

 • Brand Voice profiles — create multiple brand voices, lock tone settings, and keep outputs consistent across a team